morpht/entitygroupfield/README.md

 This module requires the core 'Group' module: https://www.drupal.org/project/group

-You must also install one or more "Group content enabler" modules (e.g. 'gnode' from the Group core project).
+You must also install one or more "Group relation type" modules (e.g. 'gnode' from the Group core project).